AlexShem247/windows-manager-tool/README.md

 _Available for download on PC_

-Program written in Python 3.9 and uses the GUI toolkit.
+Program written in Python 3.9 and uses the PyQt GUI toolkit.
 Made in 2021